OctopusDeploy/OctoTFS/README.md

 It's highly recommended to set up two Virtual Machines running Windows Server.
 This is generally done locally, and it's best to give your VM at least 8 gigs of memory and 4 CPU cores, otherwise the TFS/ADO installation can fail or take hours.

 1. Microsoft TFS Server 2017 Update 1 - This is the first version of TFS that supported extensions, so it's very good for regression testing.
+    - Note that the `.exe` installers of older versions may fail to install due to broken dependency downloads.
+It's recommended to use the `.iso` downloads
 2. Microsoft Azure DevOps Server vLatest - This is the on-prem version of Microsoft's hosted Azure DevOps services/tooling.
 It's generally faster/easier to test this locally than continually publishing to the Azure DevOps Marketplace.

 To install locally, build and package the application as per the instructions above.
 Then install the extension by uploading it.
 Instructions to do this are available in Microsoft's [TFS/ADO docs](https://docs.microsoft.com/en-us/vsts/marketplace/get-tfs-extensions?view=tfs-2018#install-extensions-for-disconnected-tfs).